pottj/IGES_2025_Education_Workshop/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 # IGES 2025 Cross Biobank Practical Tutorials
-This repository contains code used for the tutorial (IGES_CrossBioBank_PracticalTutorial.Rmd) as well as scripts used to create the data and test analyses used in the tutorial (scripts).
+This repository contains code used for the tutorial (`IGES_CrossBioBank_PracticalTutorial.Rmd`) as well as scripts used to create the data and test analyses used in the tutorial (`scripts/``).

+- All the source data are publicly available;
+- All the source code are open-access;
+- All the analysis results are reproducible.

 ## Prerequisites
 The packages used in the tutorial include: